worldsayshi/go-k8s-watcher/README.md

-# go-k8s-watch
+# go-k8s-watcher

-A simple proof-of-concept Kubernetes resource watcher that monitors changes to resources i## Makefile Targets
+A Kubernetes resource watcher with both command-line and TUI interfaces that monitors changes to resources in a Kubernetes cluster.

+## Makefile Targets

 The Makefile provides the following targets: